4 Untapped Sources of High-Quality Content You Can CurateMarch 30, 2021

 It used to be that whenever you wanted to keep abreast of whatever was happening in your industry, you’d subscribe to a bunch of trade magazines.
 However, since we live in a world that is going increasingly paperless, it may be a better option to just create your own magazine — a digital one.

 Flipboard allows you to do just that.
-It aggregates content of your choice — everything from big newspapers to your social media feed — and presents it in a magazine-style app.
-This is a good one to use if you already know where to get your content but just need an efficient way to do it.
+It aggregates the quality content of your choice — everything from big newspapers to your social media feed — and presents it in a magazine-style app.
+This is a good content source to use if you already know where to get your content but just need an efficient way to do it.

 Buzzsumo’s top content search is perfect if you’re a little late to the party, but you still want to share a relevant article.
-Enter a search term, and Buzzsumo will present you with a list of articles on that topic sorted by the number of shares across every major social media platform.
+Enter a search term, and Buzzsumo will present you with a list of articles on that topic sorted by the number of shares across every major social media platform so it’s easy to pick out the quality content from the duds.

 Buzzsumo is free, but it also has an upgraded premium service that provides more in-depth and focused searches.
 The pro version will help you get more in depth with advanced search queries.
 You certainly don’t need the pro version to get good use out of Buzzsumo, though.

-Think of Medium as a kind of Twitter — it was created by the founders of Twitter — without the character restrictions.
-It’s basically just a popular blogging platform, but it can be extremely useful to find content once you tap into the community that shares your interests.
+Think of Medium as kind of like Twitter — it was created by the founders of Twitter — without the character restrictions.
+It’s basically just a popular blogging platform, but it can be extremely useful for finding high quality content once you tap into the community that shares your interests.

-And if you don’t have time to add yet another social network to check every day, Medium’s digest emails will keep you informed on the topics of your choice.
+If you want to find great content but don’t have time to add yet another social network to check every day, Medium’s digest emails will keep you informed on the topics of your choice.
+Plus, the more you use it, the better Medium’s curated content gets.
 In fact, Medium might be worth joining just for those emails alone.
 Personally, the Medium digest emails are one of the few newsletters that I almost always check out!

 Reddit bills itself as the “front page of the internet.”
 It can be a little intimidating, and it doesn’t have the most intuitive user-interface.
 But it’s absolutely essential to know how to use it if you want to know what’s about to go viral before anyone else does.